-VA received COVID-19 supplemental funds totaling \$17.08 billion from the American Rescue Plan Act of 2021 (ARPA).
-As with the supplemental funding VA received through the CARES Act and Families First Coronavirus Response Act supplemental funds (see Appendix 1), VA allocated most of the ARPA funds it received to the Veterans Health Administration, for a total of \$14.48 billion.
-Depending on the specific appropriation, VA can obligate ARPA supplemental funds through 2023.
-Together, VA components obligated 99.3 percent and expended 86.3 percent of ARPA funds as of September 30, 2023.
+VA received COVID-19 supplemental funds totaling \$17.08 billion from the American Rescue Plan Act of 2021 (ARPA).1 As with the COVID-19 supplemental funding VA received through the CARES Act and Families First Coronavirus Response Act (see Appendix I), VA allocated most of the ARPA funds it received to the Veterans Health Administration, for a total of \$14.48 billion.2 Depending on the specific appropriation, VA can obligate ARPA supplemental funds through 2023.3 Together, VA components obligated 99.3 percent and expended 86.3 percent of ARPA funds as of September 30, 2023.
 See table 2 for the net allocations, obligations, expenditures, and percent of net allocations expended for ARPA as of September 30, 2023.

-Table 2: Supplemental COVID-19 Funding Provided to the Department of Veterans Affairs (VA) by the American Rescue Plan Act that was Obligated and Expended by VA as of September 30, 2023
+Table 2: Supplemental COVID-19 Funding Provided to the Department of Veterans Affairs (VA) by the American Rescue Plan Act of 2021 that was Obligated and Expended by VA as of September 30, 2023